 Memorable episodes: “Nicknames” and “Judge”

 If Julia Louis-Dreyfus had stopped making TV shows after Seinfeld, she would’ve gone down in history as one of the greatest comedic actresses of all time.
-But Louis-Dreyfus’s post-Seinfeld acting career has eclipsed her work on that show and made her something of a comedy goddess.
-Veep, which ran for seven seasons, featured Louis-Dreyfus as Selina Meyer, the VP of our great nation (who would later go on to become president), whose backroom political deals and ineptitude were punctuated by the most beautiful, brutal insults toward her staff, friends, and enemies.
-Meyer was a walking Washington D.C. disaster, and considering the show’s writing staff featured Washington insiders, it was maybe a little too real.
+But her post-Seinfeld acting career has eclipsed her work on that show and made her something of a comedy goddess.
+Veep, which ran for seven seasons, featured Louis-Dreyfus as Selina Meyer, the VP of our great nation (who would later go on to become president), whose backroom political deals and ineptitude were punctuated by the most beautiful, brutal insults toward her staff, friends and enemies.
+Meyer was a walking Washington D.C., disaster, and considering the show’s writing staff featured Washington insiders, it was maybe a little too real.

 30 Rock (2006–2013)